 - Set Projections

-Future projections of profits and losses plus a business plan to attain the numbers intended are required to convince a money lender to provide you with business loan required.
-A projection of one year is a must however; a plan for three years would provide better impact on lenders.
+Future projections of profits and losses plus a business plan to attain the numbers intended are required to convince a moneylender to provide you with the business loan required.
+A projection of one year is a must however; a plan for three years would provide a better impact on lenders.

 - Regular Reviews

-It is a good idea to get in to habit of reviewing Profit and Loss statement on weekly or monthly basis according to the business requirement.
-These reviews will help in keeping a track and making adjustments to business plans as and when needed.
+It is a good idea to get into the habit of reviewing the Profit and Loss statements on a weekly or monthly basis according to the business requirement.
+These reviews will help in keeping track and making adjustments to business plans as and when needed.
 Hiring an accountant to keep an eye on the key financial statements is another thing to be considered.